-An Advisement Report or Academic Requirements report is a component of the Student Information System or SIS (www.case.edu/erp/sis).
+An Academic Advisement Report is a component of the Student Information System (SIS).
 It matches courses a student has taken with the requirements of a particular degree program and enables the student to answer: What do I have to complete to graduate?
 Have I met my graduation requirements?
-The report does not replace written information such as The Handbook for Undergraduate Students, General Bulletin, and other departmental documents which explain programs and procedures but is rather a tool to assist in the advising process.
+The report does not replace written information such as the Handbook for Undergraduate Students, the General Bulletin, and other departmental documents which explain programs and procedures.
+Rather it is a tool to assist in the advising process.

 In your senior year, you will need proof of your eligibility to graduate as indicated by your Advisement Report.
 To view your report, sign in to SIS, select Academic Requirements in the "other academic" drop-down box, and click the Go button.

 If you wish to explore the requirements of other majors and/or minors, select the What-if Report option in the drop-down box, click the Go button, and follow the instructions to run a variety of requirements against your coursework.